noahehall/theBookOfNoah/0current/languages/javascript/typeSystems/typescript.md

 /**
  * type examples
  * native types
- * number, string, bigint, boolean, symbol, null, undefined, object
+ * number, string, bigint, boolean, symbol, null, undefined, object (any non primitive), Function
  * typescript extensions
  * any: turns off the typechecker (wont produce errors)
- * unknown: the top type from which all inherit
+ * unknown: the top type from which all inherit, safer than using any
  * object literal: e.g. { property: Type}
  * void: subtype of undefined, intended for use as a return type
- * never: when a union is reduced to no valid type, i.e. a state that shouldnt exist in your code
+ * never: when a union is reduced to no valid type, or a fn that ends the program/throws exception
  * T[]: mutable arrays, shortcut for Array<T>
  * [T, T]: fixed-length mutable tuple, a subtype of T[]
  * (arg: T) => U: functions